parzivail/StarcruiserGuide/_posts/2022-06-14-breaking-the-loop.md

 # Backend Emulation

 The message loop ingest starts at the PlayAPI method `handlePromiseReponse`, which deserializes and bubbles the command message through to the relevant subsystem.
 We can inject our own messages by passing all incoming socket data straight through that method.
-We can exiltrate outgoing messages by overwriting the bridge method with a stub that forwards the message over the socket.
+We can exfiltrate outgoing messages by overwriting the bridge method with a stub that forwards the message over the socket.

 ```javascript
 const _interopSocket = new WebSocket('wss://YOUR_DOMAIN_NAME.com');